mojoaxel/backbone-fetch-cache-indexeddb/README.md

 # backbone-fetch-cache-indexeddb

+**WARNING!!**<br>
+**This project is in a very early stage and is in activ developed.
+Consider this BETA**

 This is a plugin for [Backbone.js](http://backbonejs.org/). <br>
 It also works with Backbone-based frameworks like [Marionette](http://marionettejs.com/).

-It overwrite the fetch Method of Backbone.Model and Backbone.Collection to cache all fetched Data in the browsers [IndexedDB](https://www.w3.org/TR/IndexedDB/).
+It overwrites the *fetch* Method of Backbone.Model and Backbone.Collection and cachees all fetched data in the browsers [IndexedDB](https://www.w3.org/TR/IndexedDB/).

+This can reduces unesseccary API calls significantly!

+## Installation

+`npm install --save backbone-fetch-cache-indexeddb`

 ## Initialization